Dhvani-intwala/My-Books-Store/README.md

 - Another important feature is the **Orders history** which is represented by a table with all the orders created by the user.
 Any order element has a details page that can be accessed by clicking on the order number value.

-### Admin
+### Admin panel / Superuser

-The admin account was created as a superuser account from the terminal and also has access to the admin panel.
+- The admin account was created as a superuser account from the terminal and also has access to the admin panel.
+- Here the Admin / superuser can view, create, edit and delete the following apps:

+1. Banner
+2. Checkout
+3. Products
+4. Profiles
+5. Ratings

 - There is a page created especially for staff members to keep better track of all the orders placed on the website.
-- An admin user have access to features for *adding a new product*, *edit a product's details* and *delete product*.
-The last two implementations are available on the *Product Details* page and only for staff accounts.

 ### Messages and Interaction with Users